 We recognize not everyone is able to perform their jobs remotely, and we’re so thankful for all the essential workers and healthcare professionals who are helping keep our communities safe and comfortable amidst all this disruption.

-We learned a lot from others’ remote work plans (like this one from Pollen) back in March before we went fully remote, so we wanted to share our “Back-to-Office” plan publicly in hopes that it might help others navigate this new terrain.
+We learned a lot from others’ remote work plans (like this one from Pollen) back in March before we went fully remote, so we wanted to share our Back-To-Office Plan publicly in the hope that it might help others navigate this new terrain.

 First, an important disclaimer: This is very much a living document.
 Our leadership team will continue to evaluate our plans on a weekly basis and adjust as needed; we’ll keep this post updated with any changes.
 On top of that, we think it’s important that no employee be required to return to the office until they feel ready, so ours is a strictly opt-in policy—there’s no hurry and no questions asked.